-The configurations are for any of the one-rack-unit Cisco ASA security appliances.
+The configurations in this guide are for any of the one-rack-unit Cisco ASAs.

-Hardware applied in this design is selected based on the following performance values.
+Hardware applied in these design is selected based on the following performance values.
 It is important to note that Internet connection speed is not the only data point when considering Cisco ASA device performance.
 To choose the correct platform, you must consider traffic that traverses the firewall from the internal network to the DMZ as well as inter-DMZ traffic.

-Table 2 - Cisco ASA family device performance
+Table 2 - Cisco ASA Family device performance

-Cisco ASA family product Real-World Firewall Throughput (EMIX)
+Cisco ASA Family product Real-world firewall throughput (EMIX)

 Cisco ASA 5512-X 500 Mbps

 Cisco ASA 5515-X 600 Mbps

 Cisco ASA 5525-X 1 Gbps

 Cisco ASA 5545-X 1.5 Gbps